 But next time, try not to forget to also change the names of the “make believe” person.
 People don’t usually forget those things.
 You’re making it too easy to spot you.

-To further prove it, I just bought the program.
-And…
+To further prove it, I actually bought Replace Your Job.
+Here’s what happened:

-First thing after purchasing is an up-sell for $67.
+The first thing that occurred after purchasing is an up-sell for $67.
 It’s some sort of thing that submits your website to search engines: